RaimondaZ/RaimondaZ.github.io/_portfolio/2025-06-30 Bank's competitive positioning.md

 **Circumstances in Segmenting Markets**

-In a world of one-size-fits-all products do no jobs satisfactorily, therefore product growth could come from nonconsumers by taking share from products in other categories.
+In a world of one-size-fits-all, products do no jobs satisfactorily, therefore product growth could come from nonconsumers by taking share from products in other categories.

 <img width="1005" height="853" alt="image" src="https://github.com/user-attachments/assets/94f9a97e-6843-4b21-b92d-9fd6b60030c5" />